Ju-On/Offensive-Security/AD Attack Notes.md

 **NTLM:**  (New Technology LAN Manager) hashes are cryptographic representations of user passwords used for authentication in Windows environments.
 Used for network authentication and remote access, especially in legacy systems or as a fallback for Kerberos.

 **NetNTLM authentication:** NetNTLM works using a challenge-response mechanism.

+**Kerberos:** A network authentication protocol designed to provide secure authentication for users and services over an insecure network.
+It was developed at MIT and is widely used in environments, especially in Active Directory (AD) implementations.

+* Ticket-Based Authentication
+* Prevents Credential Reuse & Replay Attacks
+* Ticket Granting Ticket (TGT) Issued
+* Requesting Service Ticket
+* Accessing the Service

 -------